 Most of the train is made up of Historic Cabins.
 On boarding the train your twin cabin is daytime seating area with a banquette seat running down one side of the cabin.
 Both travellers can watch the view meandering past the window as the train heads across many and varied European landscapes.
 A reasonable sized wash basin and mirror built into the carriage, complete with European plug and razor sockets.
 As well as a brass or chrome luggage rack and clothes hangers to store overnight luggage on and hang up black tie clothes for dinner, to hang out any ceases.

 Daytime (left) and nighttime (right) layouts in a Twin Cabin

 During dinner the Venice Simplon-Orient-Express stewards turn guests cabins into night-time mode, with the sofa banquette turning into a bottom bunk and the top bunk lowering from the wall, complete with wooden ladder between the two.
 Luxurious bedding and woollen monogrammed blankets will keep even the coldest traveller toasty warm while sleeping.
 Kimono style dressing gowns and slippers are provided for use while on the train and are handy for when the call of nature comes in the middle of the night.

-Twin cabin - daytime setup (left) and nighttime setup (right)
+Historic cabin - daytime setup (left) and nighttime setup (right)

 The Venice Grand Suite, complete with double bed and en-suite shower room